 Ignore a missing end card in the header data.
-Note that without the end card the end of the header can't be found, so the entire data is just assumed to be the header.
+Note that without the end card the end of the header may be ambiguous and resulted in a corrupt HDU.
+In this case the assumption is that the first 2880 block that does not begin with valid FITS header data is the beginning of the data.

-May contain additional keyword arguments specific to an HDU type.
-Any unrecognized kwargs are simply ignored.

-classmethod readfrom (fileobj, checksum=False, ignore_missing_end=False, kwargs)
+May consist of additional keyword arguments specific to an HDU type-these correspond to keywords recognized by the constructors of different HDU classes such as PrimaryHDU, ImageHDU, or BinTableHDU.
+Any unrecognized keyword arguments are simply ignored. classmethod readfrom (fileobj, checksum=False, ignore_missing_end=False, kwargs)